 The community exhibition is being supported by CoopUk in which the 400 posters will be on display in 112 sites across 80 towns, cities & boroughs.
 The exhibition has been created to share the images with as many people as possible across the UK and sees the final 100 portraits go on display in local communities for up to four weeks from 20 October 2020.
 The images can be seen in high streets, on buildings and bus stops, and on a special mural in Manchester’s Northern Quarter and a takeover of billboards outside Waterloo station in South London.

-Apart from the community exhibition, all 100 photographs are displayed on digital screens in the grounds of the National Memorial Arboretum in Staffordshire from 24 October to 6 December.
+Apart from the community exhibition, all 100 photographs are displayed on digital screens on the grounds of the National Memorial Arboretum in Staffordshire from 24 October to 6 December.
 The exhibition explores the nation’s experience of lockdown and the Arboretum provides a space for people to reflect on their experience of the pandemic.
-Featured at the National Memorial Arboretum, the nation’s centre of remembrance, the final 100 pictures present a unique and highly personal record of this extraordinary period in our history.
-From virtual birthday parties, handmade rainbows and community clapping to brave NHS staff, resilient keyworkers and people dealing with illness, isolation and loss.
-The images convey humour and grief, creativity and kindness, tragedy and hope – expressing and exploring both our shared and individual experiences.
+Featured at the National Memorial Arboretum, the nation’s center of remembrance, the final 100 pictures present a unique and highly personal record of this extraordinary period in our history.
+From virtual birthday parties, handmade rainbows, and community clapping to brave NHS staff, resilient keyworkers, and people dealing with illness, isolation and loss.
+The images convey humor and grief, creativity and kindness, tragedy and hope – expressing and exploring both our shared and individual experiences.
 Explore the full collection here.

 During their visit, The Duke and Duchess of Cambridge first stopped at the Waterloo Station in South London where Hold Still features on billboards.
 The Royal couple viewed ‘The Look of Lockdown’ by photographer Lotti Sofia who described the picture as, “A representation of our daily dose of daydreaming that we do while we watch the world go by without us.”
 The Daily Telegraph reported,